Energy CEO Calls Out Lack of Urgency From Texas Officials Ahead of Winter Storm

 Morgan’s comments came during one of two hearings at the state capitol over last week’s storm and ensuing blackouts that left at least 30 people dead and millions without power and heat for days.

 When freezing temperatures first swept into the state, electric grid operators called for widespread controlled blackouts that were supposed to last for less than an hour, but instead stretched into days for many.
-The storm brought the state’s electric grid to the brink of collapse, and more the 1 million Texans are still facing water shortages from busted pipes and other damage.
+The storm brought the state’s electric grid to the brink of collapse, and more the 1 million Texans are still facing water shortages from burst pipes and other damage.

 On Thursday, Morgan said his company’s internal forecasting ahead of the storm showed that Texas would likely not have enough electricity to go around.
 Vistra began sounding the alarm to grid managers at the Electric Reliability Council of Texas, or ERCOT, on Feb.
 10 or 11, he said.